Anemia During Pregnancy

 Eat foods that are high in iron such as:

-In most cases, a prenatal vitamin can keep your iron content high.
+In most cases, a prenatal vitamin can provide enough iron.
 But if you need more, your healthcare provider may prescribe an iron supplement.
 Swallow iron pills with a glass of orange or cranberry juice.
 The vitamin C in these fruit juices can help your body absorb iron.
 But don’t take your iron pills with juices that have calcium added to them.
 They can keep your body from absorbing the iron.

 Start slowly.
-Take one pill a day for a few days.
+Take 1 pill a day for a few days.
 Then work up to your prescribed dose over time.

-Take your pills with meals, and avoid them at bedtime.
+Take your pills with meals, and not at bedtime.